 Warning Signs of Teen Suicide

-The teen suicide epidemic is particularly concerning.
-Suicide is now the second-leading cause of death in 15- to 19-year-olds.
 Throughout adolescence, teens and young adults experience major physical, social, emotional and psychological changes.
-These changes, and the subsequent feelings of stress, uncertainty, fear, confusion, hopelessness and external pressure, can lead some youth to feel overmatched and to see suicide as their only option.
+These changes, and the subsequent feelings of stress, uncertainty, fear, confusion, hopelessness and external pressure, can lead some young people to feel overmatched and to see suicide as their only option.